-If you choose to file a counter notice, you need to consider carefully whether you really are infringing copyright.
+If you choose to file a counter notice, you need to consider carefully whether you really are infringing on a copyright.
 This is important for two reasons:

 - Perjury Penalty: Counter notice requires you to state, under penalty of perjury, that you truly believe (in good faith) that the material was wrongfully removed.

-20. There are crucial elements you need to include in a counternotice.
-They are as follows:
+There are Crucial Elements You Need to Include in a Counter Notice.
+They are as Follows: